Twisted holographic superconductors in external magnetic field: D Twisted Holographic Superconductor in an External Magnetic Field

-On the other hand, by varying the NC action with respect to $A_{\mu}$, we come to the NC equations of motion for the gauge field, see Appendix \ref{appendixB} for details.
-It turns out that, in the probe limit, when the scalar decouples and we only consider the Einstein-Maxwell sector of the theory, our classical dyonic RN black hole described by \eqref{eq:4D2} and \ref{eq:4D3} remains an exact solution of the NC Einstein-Maxwell field equations because, when evaluated on this solution, the NC correction exactly vanishes.
+On the other hand, by varying the NC action with respect to $A_{\mu}$, we come to the NC equations of motion for the gauge field.
+It turns out that, in the probe limit, when the scalar decouples and we only consider the Einstein-Maxwell sector of the theory, our classical dyonic RN-AdS black hole described by \eqref{eq:4D2} and \eqref{eq:4D3} remains an exact solution of the NC Maxwell field equations in curved spacetime because, when evaluated on this solution, the NC correction exactly vanishes; see Appendix \ref{appendixB} for details.
 Thus, it is consistent to keep the same background and consider only the NC field equations for the scalar field even after the twist.

-The NC scalar equation \eqref{eq:4D13} and its complex conjugate are purely real, so without loss of generality, we may take $\Phi$ to be a real scalar field.
 Since we are interested in axially symmetric field configurations, it is convenient to adopt polar coordinates $(x,y) \to (r,\phi)$.
 In these coordinates, the NC equation of motion for $\Phi(r,\phi,z)$ can be explicitly written as

-For axially symmetric solutions, we may set $\Phi(r,\phi,z) = \Phi(r,z)$.
+For axially symmetric solutions $\Phi(r,\phi,z) = \Phi(r,z)$ the imaginary term $-2 i \alpha^2 h \partial_{\phi} \Phi$ vanishes and Eq. \eqref{eq:4D16} becomes purely real.
 To proceed, we attempt a separation of variables by writing $\Phi(r,z) = R(r) Z(z)$.
-This reduces the partial differential equation \eqref{eq:4D16} to two ordinary differential equations:
+This reduces the partial differential equation \eqref{eq:4D16} to two ordinary differential equations,

 Let us emphasize several points about these equations.
-First, during derivation we consistently neglected terms of order $\mathcal{O}(\kbar^2)$ and higher, keeping only the leading NC corrections.
+First, during the derivation we consistently neglected terms of order $\mathcal{O}(\kbar^2)$ and higher, keeping only the leading NC corrections.
 Second, in the commutative limit $\kbar \to 0$, we recover the standard equations of~\cite{Albash:2008bm,Hartnoll:2008kx}, as expected.
-Third, equation\eqref{eq:4D17} admits exact solutions in terms of confluent hypergeometric functions.
-Remarkably, for $\lambda^2:= Bn$, $n \in \mathbb{N}$, it reduces to the equation of a two-dimensional harmonic oscillator.
+Third, Eq. \eqref{eq:4D17} admits exact solutions in terms of confluent hypergeometric functions.
+Remarkably, for $\lambda^2:= B(2n+1)$, $n \in \mathbb{N}_0$, it reduces to the equation of a two-dimensional harmonic oscillator.
 In this case, the solutions are Hermite functions.
-Since the lowest mode is expected to condense first and to be the most stable after condensation, we focus on $n=1$, which yields
+Since the lowest mode is expected to condense first and be the most stable after condensation, we focus on $n=0$, which yields